-This Statement of Additional Information ("SAI") provides general information about the North Star Micro Cap Fund, the North Star Dividend Fund, the North Star Opportunity Fund, and the North Star Bond Fund (each a "Fund" and collectively, the "Funds"), each a series of Northern Lights Fund Trust II (the "Trust").
-This SAI is not a prospectus and should be read in conjunction with the Funds' current prospectus for Class A, Class I and Class R shares of the North Star Opportunity Fund, Class I and Class R shares of the North Star Micro Cap Fund and North Star Dividend Fund and Class I shares of the North Star Bond Fund dated March 1, 2017 (the "Prospectus"), as supplemented and amended from time to time, which is incorporated herein by reference.
+This Statement of Additional Information ("SAI") provides general information about the North Star Micro Cap Fund, the North Star Dividend Fund, the North Star Opportunity Fund, the North Star Bond Fund, and the North Star Small Cap Value Fund (each a "Fund" and collectively, the "Funds"), each a series of Northern Lights Fund Trust II (the "Trust").
+This SAI is not a prospectus and should be read in conjunction with the Funds' current prospectus for Class A, Class I and Class R shares of the North Star Opportunity Fund, Class I and Class R shares of the North Star Micro Cap Fund and North Star Dividend Fund and Class I shares of the North Star Bond Fund and Institutional Class and Investor Class shares of the North Star Small Cap Value Fund dated March 31, 2024 (the "Prospectus"), as supplemented and amended from time to time, which is incorporated herein by reference.
 To obtain a copy of the Prospectus free of charge, please write or call the Funds at the address or telephone number below:

-North Star Micro Cap Fund North Star Dividend Fund North Star Opportunity Fund North Star Bond Fund c/o Gemini Fund Services, LLC 17605 Wright Street, Suite 2 Omaha, NE 68130 1-855-580-0900
+North Star Micro Cap Fund North Star Dividend Fund North Star Opportunity Fund North Star Bond Fund North Star Small Cap Value Fund c/o Ultimus Fund Solutions, LLC 4221 North 203rd Street, Suite 100 Elkhorn, NE 68022 1-855-580-0900